cern-cta/CTA/continuousintegration/orchestration/README.md

 1. Generate a library configuration if not provided.
 2. Check whether the requested library is not in use.
-3. Install the `init` chart, which cleans MHVTL, sets up the common storage space for the logs and sets up the authentication centre.
+3. Install the `authentication`, `catalogue`, and `scheduler` charts simultaneously.
+  - The `authentication` chart sets up a KDC and generates some required secrets (such as SSS)
-4. Install the `catalogue` chart, which produces a configmap containing `cta-catalogue.conf` and spawns a job that wipes the catalogue.
+  - The `catalogue` chart produces a configmap containing `cta-catalogue.conf` and spawns a job that wipes the catalogue.
 If Postgres is the provided backend, will also spawn a local Postgres DB.
-5. Install the `scheduler` chart, generating a configmap `cta-objectstore-tools.conf` and spawning a job to wipe the scheduler.
+  - The `scheduler` chart generates a configmap `cta-objectstore-tools.conf` and spawns a job to wipe the scheduler.
+If Postgres is the provided backend, will also spawn a local Postgres DB.
+4. Once the `authentication` chart is installed, it will start installing the `eos` chart, spawning components such as the MGM and FST.
-6. Install the `cta` chart, spawning all the different CTA pods: a number of tape servers, an EOS MGM, a frontend, a client to communicate with the frontend, and an admin client (`cta-cli`).
+5. Once the `authentication`, `catalogue` and `scheduler` charts are installed, it will start installing the `cta` chart, spawning all the different CTA pods: a number of tape servers, a frontend, a client to communicate with the frontend, and an admin client (`cta-cli`).
+The EOS instance does not need to be deployed before the CTA instance starts.
-7. Perform some simple initialization of the EOS workflow rules and kerberos tickets on the client/cta-cli pods.
+6. Wait for both `cta` and `eos` to be installed and then perform some simple initialization of the EOS workflow rules and kerberos tickets on the client/cta-cli pods.

 Note that once this is done, the instance is still relatively barebones.
 For example, you won't be able to execute any `cta-admin` commands on the `cta-cli` yet.
 To get something to play with, you are advised to run `tests/prepare_tests.sh`, which will setup some basic resources.